The number of passengers heading through Norfolk International Airport continues its upward trajectory.

 Still, with passenger traffic up 9% through September, that will likely mean a third consecutive record-breaking year for the airport that has worked to add carriers and expand flights over the last few years.

-Most notably, Breeze Airlines started service out of Norfolk in 2021 and has rapidly expanded its offerings, including international flights.
+Most notably, Breeze Airlines started service out of Norfolk in 2021 and has rapidly expanded its offerings, including getting FAA approval this summer to start international flights.

-The airport broke ground on a billion-dollar expansion earlier this year aimed at improving international travel, with plans to add three new gates, a new on-site hotel and U.S. Customs inspection facility.
+The airport broke ground on a billion-dollar expansion earlier this year that will help that goal.
+Plans include adding three new gates, a new on-site hotel and U.S. Customs inspection facility.

 The airline that’s carried the most people through Norfolk so far this year has been American, with just over a million passengers.